JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `setTaskBrief`

-Set the hash for the task brief, aka task work specification, which identifies the task brief content in ddb Allowed before a task is finalized
+Set the hash for the task brief, aka task work specification, which identifies the task brief content in ddb.
+Allowed before a task is finalized.

 **Parameters**